Making the Transition From Techcom to Marcom

 Enjoying New Efficiencies and Benefits

-Whether you transfer a writer from your group into marcom, or start providing services to your marketing group, a new and important connection can be established.
+Whether you transfer a writer from your group into marketing, or start providing services to your marketing group, a new and important connection can be established.
 You and the members of your team will have more frequent contact with the people in marketing.
 When you use this contact well, you will create new synergies for your organization.

 Marcom and techcom groups face many common struggles.
 It follows that they benefit from common solutions.
 In particular, marcom and techcom groups will both see gains from: